avishekpaul1310/resourcepro/README.md

 - **Availability Calendar**: Track when team members are available or on leave
 - **Time Tracking**: Record billable and non-billable hours with detailed descriptions
 - **Bulk Operations**: Efficiently manage multiple time entries at once
+- **Remote Worker Support**: Timezone-aware interface with location tracking and business hours indicators

+### 🌍 **Remote Team Features**
+- **Timezone Management**: Each resource can have their own timezone (IANA format)
+- **Location Tracking**: Track team member locations and remote work arrangements
+- **Local Time Display**: Shows each resource's current local time throughout the application
+- **Business Hours Indicators**: Visual indication of whether it's business hours for each resource
+- **Team Collaboration Tools**: Overlapping hours visualization and optimal meeting time suggestions

 ### 📋 **Project & Task Management**
 - **Project Organization**: Create and manage multiple projects with clear timelines
 - **Task Assignment**: Assign specific tasks to team members based on skills
 - **Progress Tracking**: Monitor task completion and project milestones
 - **Dependency Management**: Handle task dependencies and scheduling conflicts
+- **AI Task Suggestions**: Get AI-powered recommendations for optimal task assignments
+- **Conflict Detection**: Automatically check for assignment conflicts and overlaps

 ### 🎛️ **Administrative Features**
 - **User Authentication**: Secure login system with role-based access
 - **Skills Management**: Create and organize skill categories
 - **Data Import/Export**: Seamlessly move data in and out of the system
 - **Comprehensive Testing**: Fully tested codebase with 100% functionality verification

+### 🤖 **AI-Powered Features**

+- **Smart Skill Recommendations**: Analyzes team skills and project requirements to suggest areas for development using Google Gemini AI.
+- **AI-Assisted Resource Allocation**: Provides intelligent recommendations for assigning the best resources to tasks based on skills and availability.
+- **Enhanced Demand Forecasting**: Uses AI to provide more accurate predictions of future resource needs with business context.
+- **Natural Language Dashboard Queries**: Ask questions about your data in plain English and get AI-powered insights.
+- **AI Analytics Dashboard**: Centralized view of all AI-powered recommendations and insights.

 ## 🎯 Who Is This For?